Wesleyan-Media-Project/fb_agg_reports_import/README.md

 <img width="786" alt="Screenshot 2023-06-04 at 10 48 04 PM" src="https://github.com/Wesleyan-Media-Project/fb_agg_reports_import/assets/17502191/3d9eb5ba-0f8b-4879-985b-10e0d33e4373">

-Notice how the opening quotation mark is straight, but the closing quotation mark is curly.
+Notice how in the `funding_entity` column, the quotation marks around the nickname Chris are different: the opening quotation mark is straight, but the closing quotation mark is slanted and is actually a Unicode character.

 The unmatched quotation marks cause failure in the data input: the script misses the end of a field, and this leads to errors or to the loss of blocks of data.